jax-ml/jax-ai-stack/docs/source/JAX_examples_image_segmentation.md

 ---
 class PatchEmbeddingBlock(nnx.Module):
     """
-    A patch embedding block, based on: "Dosovitskiy et al., An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale <https://arxiv.org/abs/2010.11929>"
+    A patch embedding block, based on the ViT ("An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale" https://arxiv.org/abs/2010.11929

+    Args:
+        in_channels (int): Number of input channels in the image (such as 3 for RGB). img_size (int): Input image size.
+        patch_size (int): Size of the patches extracted from the image. hidden_size (int): Dimensionality of the embedding vectors. dropout_rate (int): Dropout rate (for regularization).
+Defaults to 0.0. rngs (flax.nnx.Rngs): A set of named `flax.nnx.RngStream` objects that generate a stream of JAX pseudo-random number generator (PRNG) keys.
+Defaults to `flax.nnx.Rngs(0)`.

     """
     def __init__(
         self,
-        in_channels: int,  # dimension of input channels.
+        in_channels: int,  # Dimension of input channels.
-        img_size: int,  # dimension of input image.
+        img_size: int,  # Dimension of input image.
-        patch_size: int,  # dimension of patch size.
+        patch_size: int,  # Dimension of patch size.
-        hidden_size: int,  # dimension of hidden layer.
+        hidden_size: int,  # Dimension of hidden layer.
         dropout_rate: float = 0.0,
         *,
         rngs: nnx.Rngs = nnx.Rngs(0),